YPares/envil/README.md

 `envil` manages environments as a _stack_.
 That means several envs can be activated at the same time.
 The main commands are `envil push` and `envil pop` to add or remove envs from the stack, and `envil show` to view the stack's current state.

 The second important concept is the notion of _statedir_.
-That is some directory that contains a config file representing the desired state of your environments.
+That is some directory that contains a configuration file that describes the desired _state_ of your environments.
 This file can be one of the following two:

 - either an `envil-state.yaml` ("yaml statedir"): `envil` will generate a flake for each environment inside the statedir (in the `flakes` subfolder).
+Each env has its own flake, so envs are locked separately.
 - or a `flake.nix` ("flake statedir"): `envil` will look at the attributes exported under `packages.<current_system>` and consider each one to be an environment.
+All the envs are in the same flake, so envs are locked together.

-Therefore any regular Nix flake is directly usable as a statedir (including remote flakes, e.g. from Github), and in such case `envil` will not try to write anything in it.
+Therefore any regular Nix flake is directly usable as a statedir, and in such case `envil` will use it as is, in a readonly fashion, so it's up to you to write it and update its lockfile as you see fit.
+This allows to use remote flakes too (e.g. from Github) without having to pre-clone them locally.
+On the other hand, _yaml_ statedirs must be local, writeable directories.

 Note that if a statedir contains both files, `envil` will use the `flake.nix` and ignore the `envil-state.yaml`.

-Most `envil` subcommands take a `-d` argument to select which statedir to read env descriptions from (regardless of whether it is a yaml or flake statedir), and register it as the _current_ statedir so you don't have to repeat it everytime.
+Most `envil` subcommands take a `-d` argument to select which statedir to operate with (regardless of whether it is a yaml or flake statedir), and register it as the _current_ statedir so you don't have to repeat it everytime.

 If the folder given to `-d` does not exist or is empty, `envil` will create it with a default `envil-state.yaml` that you can then edit.

 Each environment present in your stack can come from a different statedir, thus allowing decomposition.
 You can for instance